Vista Outdoor blames Trump election for 'unprecedented' drop in demand

 Gun sales had thrived under the Obama administration and during Hillary Clinton's campaign.
 Gun enthusiasts feared the Democratic leaders would impose stricter gun control laws.
 With Trump in the White House and Republicans running Congress, that threat has vanished, and sales are suffering.

 Vista reported a 5% decline in sales and a 28% plunge in profit in the first three months of the year.
+The company said sales in its shooting sports category had dropped by double digits, and it expects sales in .223-caliber ammo, used in AR-15s, to be poor for months to come.

 In an earnings statement on Thursday, Vista CEO Mark DeYoung cited an "unprecedented decline in demand for ammunition and firearms following the presidential election," plus "softness" in retail stores.
 He said the company would ramp up online to try to reverse the decline.